kuno1/plugin-recommendor/README.md

 ### source

 Optional.
 The default is `wp`.
 If you provide some extra repository, set its name.
-Of course, you need extra filter `plugin_recommender_information` for it to work properly.
+Of course, you need an extra filter `plugin_recommender_information` for it to work properly.

 ### priority

 Optional.
 Recommended plugins ordered in descent.
-Over 90 means "required", over 50 means "integrated" and others are simply recommended.
+Over 90 means "required", over 50 means "integrated", and others are simply recommended.

 ### description